All insights

-⏱️4 min read
+Enterprise Automation Services//7 min read

-Once we know who we’re building for, the next logical question is: what do they need to do?
-This chapter focuses on defining the behaviours, processes, and interactions that a user must perform within your system.
-This “What” anchors your feature set, forms the basis for acceptance criteria, and aligns everyone from business to backend on what success looks like.
+Once you know who you are building for, the next question is what they need to do.
+This post is about defining the behaviours, processes, and interactions that a user must perform inside the system.

 • Functional requirements